-IT 201: Programmable Logic Controllers 10.0 units - 180 hours
+IT 201: Programmable Logic Controllers

 This course presents basic concepts and applications of PLC's such as the PLC language, performing installation and diagnostic functions, using program tools, basic communications and logic operations.
 The practical instruction of this course is performed with Allen Bradley equipment and RSLogix software, both of which are predominantly used within the manufacturing industry.